Dothistroma septosporum

-Dothistroma septosporum or Mycosphaerella pini is a fungus that causes the disease commonly known as red band needle blight.
-This fungal disease affects the needles of conifers, but is mainly found on pine.
-Over 60 species have been reported to be prone to infection and Corsican Pine (Pinus nigra ssp. laricio) is the most susceptible species in Great Britain.
+Dothistroma septosporum or Mycosphaerella pini is a hemibiotrophic species of fungus that causes the disease commonly known as red band needle blight.
+This fungal disease affects the needles of conifers, and is mainly found on pine (Pinus sp.).
+Over 60 species have been reported to be prone to infection and Corsican pine (Pinus nigra ssp. laricio) is the most susceptible species in Great Britain.

-It was first recorded in Britain on Corsican pine in 1954 in a nursery in Dorset.
-The disease spread sporadically until 1966, after which there were no new reports up until the end of the 1990s.
-Between 1997 and 2005 the majority of reports were on Corsican pine in East Anglia, although it had been found in other parts of Britain.

-The precise origins of the disease are unknown, although there are suggestions that the disease might be from the pine forests of Nepal, in the Himalayas.
-The origin is also thought to be from the high altitude rain forests of South America.
-The general opinion is that the disease has been prevalent in the Southern Hemisphere for some length of time, and that there are now high levels of infection in the Northern Hemisphere, with unprecedented records of the disease in Asia, Europe, and the UK.
+The precise origins of D. septosporum are unknown, although there are suggestions that the disease might be from the pine forests of Nepal, in the Himalayas.
+The origin is alternatively thought to be from the high-altitude rain forests of South America.
+The general opinion is that the fungus has been prevalent for some length of time in the Southern Hemisphere, where D. septosporum caused significant damage to non-native pine populations starting in the 1950s and 1960s.
+Since the 1990s, high levels of infection have also been reported in the Northern Hemisphere, with unprecedented records of the disease in Asia and Europe.

-Symptoms

-The symptoms give the disease its name.
-The first signs of infection that can be seen are yellow and brown spots that develop on the living needles, which soon turn red.
-This infection starts on the base of the crown on older needles, which then turn a brownish red at the tip, while the rest of the needle remains green.
-This can be seen clearly between the months of June and July, after which the needles begin to 'turn up', much like a lion's tail.
-This infection is then passed on to the following years growth, which continues year after year.
-This ongoing spread of infection weakens the tree over time, with larger percentages of crown infection leading to lower yields of timber and, in some cases, to the mortality of the tree.
+Taxonomy

+Dothistroma septosporum along with D. pini is a causal agent of Dothistroma needle blight.
+These two species can be clearly distinguished based on DNA sequence data; however, before 2004, they were considered as one species and the names were commonly interchanged.
+This confusion in their taxonomy stems from independent roots of the species name, one in Europe and the other in the United States.
+In the United States, the asexual state of the pathogen was described by Robert L. Hulbary in 1941 as Dothistroma pini.
+The pathogen had also previously been described as Actinothyrium marginatum, Cryptosporium acicola, Septoria acicola and it was confused with Lecanosticta acicola, a closely related, but distinctly different pathogen that causes brown-spot needle blight.
+D. septosporum is commonly known as the red band needle blight.

 Life cycle

+Dothistroma septosporum is a hemibiotroph, which follows two stages of development, biotrophic and necrotrophic, upon infecting an organism.
 Spread initially in moist conditions, the pathogen requires physical transport either through mist and rain, or by direct contact with other infected needles.
-Once the needles have been exposed and the fungus germinates, the pathogen then penetrates the needle through the stoma.
+Once the needles have been exposed, the fungus germinates.
 The ideal germination temperature is 12–18 °C, with high levels of humidity.
-The needles will then begin to show signs of infection, and eventually the pathogen produces stromata, which is the pathogen's fruiting body.
-These are formed in the spring and early summer, and usually coincide with above average levels of rainfall.
-From these the blight is then passed on to the following years growth.
+This begins the biotrophic phase of the fungus' lifecycle; it subsequently penetrates the needle through the stoma, then colonizes the epistomatal chambers.
+Following this, the fungus begins its necrotrophic phase; it colonizes the mesophyll and produces the toxin dothistromin, which causes necrosis of cell tissue.
+The needles will then begin to show signs of infection, and eventually the pathogen produces stromata, which is the pathogen's fruiting body (sporocarps).
+These are formed in the spring and early summer, and usually coincide with above-average levels of rainfall.
+From these the blight is then passed on to the following year's growth.
 The stromata can be seen as a clear or white mass exuding from red spots on the leaf.